Hotmoka/hotmoka/tutorial/Takamaka.md

 import io.takamaka.code.util.StorageMap;

 /**
  * A contract for a simple auction.
-This class is derived from the Solidity code shown at
+This class is derived from the Solidity code at
  * https://solidity.readthedocs.io/en/v0.5.9/solidity-by-example.html#id2
  * In this contract, bidders place bids together with a hash.
 At the end of
  * the bidding period, bidders are expected to reveal if and which of their bids